shierc/oTree/download.md

 If you get something like `-bash: python: command not found` you will have to install it yourself.
 * Windows/Mac: Verify that it worked by opening your command prompt and entering `python`.
 You should see the "`>>>`" prompt.

-### Plain install

-* From your command line, run the command `pip` to check if Pip is installed.
-If not, you can download it [here](https://pip.pypa.io/en/latest/installing.html).
-* Download [oTree](https://github.com/oTree-org/oTree/archive/master.zip) and unzip it to a convenient location (such as your "Documents" folder).
-(Or, use Git to clone [this repo](https://github.com/oTree-org/otree))
-* In your command line, go to the root directory where `requirements_base.txt` is, and run these commands (you may need administrator permissions):

-    ```
-    pip install -r requirements_base.txt
-    ./otree resetdb
-    ./otree runserver
-    ```

 ### Launcher install

 - Download [https://github.com/oTree-org/otree-launcher/archive/master.zip](https://github.com/oTree-org/otree-launcher/archive/master.zip)